nonoesp/OpenWalk/README.md

 # OpenWalk

-A plug-and-play open-source robot who can walk.
+A plug-and-play open-source robot who can walk that works with Arduino.